 Equally, visitors who transit through the UK by crossing the UK border need an ETA, if required for their nationality.

-An ETA is a digital permission to travel – it is not a visa or a tax and does not permit entry into the UK – it authorises a person to travel to the UK.
+An ETA is a digital permission to travel – it is not a visa or a tax and does not permit entry into the UK – and it authorises a person to travel to the UK.
 It is linked to the passport used on application and lasts for two years or until the passport expires, whichever is sooner.
 A person can travel to the UK as many times as required whilst holding a valid ETA.

 But what happens if an ETA application is refused?